circlefin/verite/packages/docs/verite/developers/wallet-guide.md

 This flow enables a subject to send prerequisite information to the issuer before credential issuance.
 Prerequisites include:

 - subject-controlled identifier (e.g. decentralized identifier) the credential should be issued to, along with a proof of control of the identifier
-- other input credentials requested by the issuer (optional -- not used in initial verite flows)
+- optionally, an issuer may request input, in verifiable credential form or otherwise (not currently represented in the verite sample implementation or documentation)

 The process is initiated by the wallet holder scanning a QR code, which allows the wallet to determine the input requirements, asking for consent before sending (typically including cryptographically signed proof).
 The issuer validates the request, issues a credential to the identifier specified by the subject, and returns the credential